RayJi01/AI_Podcast/README.md

   pip install pyttsx3
   ```
 - For the AI_Podcast version, ensure you have at least 16G memory storage for computing.
-- For the AI_Podcast_ZH version, ensure you have at least 24G memory storage for launching one model.
-If you want to launch two Baichuan
+- For the AI_Podcast_ZH version, the required memory space is varied depending on the model you want to launch.
+For 7B models, 16G memory is sufficient.
+For 13B models, you need to have 24G memory for launching one model.
 - Make sure you have the latest version of `Xinference` .
 Install it by

   ```